 3. By Water

-If you prefer looking at all those flowers from a distance, you can even observe the blossoms from the cockpit of your own kayak, paddling along the surface of the Bay or one of the larger lakes that parallel it (Elk Lake to the east and Lake Leelanau to the west are good candidates for blossom-viewing paddling expeditions.)
+If you prefer looking at all those flowers from a distance, you can even observe the blossoms from the cockpit of your own kayak, paddling along the surface of the Bay or one of the larger lakes that parallel it (Lake Leelanau is a good candidate for blossom-viewing paddling expeditions.)
 It’s not exactly close-up and personal, but it’s an interesting way to enjoy the big picture of it all!

 4. By Foot